FAQ

 Yes, as long as she is comfortable with our stated purpose to give half of our gift to San Diego County.

-Is SEEDS a foundation or a corporation?
+Is SEEDS2 a foundation or a corporation?

 Neither.
 SEEDS is a giving circle.

-For more information on NCF, visit their website at www.ncfgiving.com.
+For more information on NCF, visit their website at www.ncfgiving.com/California.

 Does the National Christian Foundation charge any handling fees?